demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 ### azure-sentinel-list-watchlist-items
 ***
-Get single watchlist item or list of watchlist items.
+Get a single watchlist item or list of watchlist items.

 #### Base Command